mahmoudBidry/Ecommerce_Agent/README.md

 3. **Tool System**:
    - QueryEngineTool for accessing product and policy information
-   - Note-taking tools for maintaining customer recordsz
+   - Note-taking tools for maintaining customer records
    - Extensible architecture for adding new capabilities

 4. **LLM Integration**: